The Spread Eagle Inn was situated opposite the Rutherford Racecourse.

 In July 1848 he moved to George Poulton's House at West Maitland known as the Cross Keys Inn

 Jacob Gorrick took up the licence for the Spread Eagle Inn in April 1848

 J. Gorrick begs respectfully to acquaint his friends and the public that he has opened the Spread Eagle Inn (late Wrights) with a choice selection of wines spirits cordials etc and in soliciting their patronage assures them that no pains will be spared to render them comfortable should they favour him with a call.
 The accommodation paddocks are large secure and well watered and every information will be afforded parties having fat cattle or sheep for sale as to the state of the market and best buyers.
 A careful steady stockman has been engaged to assist in drafting cattle and to fetch up the working bullocks every morning.
 Every attention will be paid to stock but JG will not be responsible for loss or accidents.

 One year later Mr. Gorrick was advertising 'Attractive Sport' to be held at the Inn on Easter Monday.
 A first rate hog-skin saddle was the prize for the first race to be held on the day and a new hat for climbing a greasy pole.
 The concluding sport would be a race for a pig with his tail greased.

-was granted a publican's license for the Spread Eagle Inn
+Spencer Butler was granted a publican's licence for the Spread Eagle Inn in 1852.

-In April 1854 Joshua John Rose was granted the license.
+In April 1854 Joshua John Rose was granted the licence.